lirsacc/crible/README.md

   - We can construct a bitmap from min to max and invert from this (we'd need to cache the min and max over all bitmaps); accepting that this case is likely to be slow.
   - Update the pest grammar to not support negating the root clause.

-- [ ] Proper thouhgt given tothe HTTP API structure and design, including evaluating if JSON is a good fit and how facets are represented.
+- [ ] Proper thouhgt given to the HTTP API structure and design, including evaluating if JSON is a good fit and how facets are represented.

 - [ ] General code hygiene, refactoring, etc. from the current _thrown together prototype_ state.